gdgistanbul/devfest14/_posts/2014-07-25-call-for-papers.markdown

 #### Please submit your proposals [here](http://goo.gl/6du2Z4).
-__Deadline__ is September 1, 2014
+__Deadline__ is November 1, 2014

 __Please note:__ There is no guarantee that a submission will be put onto the conference agenda!<br/>

-The program committee picks the most interesting talk proposals and informs the selected submitters until September 15, 2014.<br/>
+The program committee picks the most interesting talk proposals and informs the selected submitters until November 15, 2014.<br/>

 #### Any questions?
 Email organizers at [info@gdgistanbul.com](mailto:info@gdgistanbul.com)